 Board Review

-Another resident-led session, board review is a variable sessions monthly to help our senior residents prepare for the American Board of Family Medicine Certification Exam.
-Each year the upcoming PGY3 class chooses how to utilize this time.
-In our inaugural PGY3 year, our residents chose to review board style questions from the American Academy of Family Physicians with detailed discussion of the correct answer and test taking techniques.
+Another resident-led session, board review is monthly session to help our senior residents prepare for the American Board of Family Medicine certification exam.
+Each year the PGY3 class chooses how to utilize this time and may include review of previous in-training exams and AAFP questions.

 Additional Conferences

-In addition our weekly didactic conference, residents have the opportunity to participate in a variety of additional education conferences, including:
+In addition to our weekly didactic conference, residents can participate in a variety of additional education conferences, including:

 Family Medicine Residency in Lafayette